Acoustic Guitars

 • High playability

-• Works best as a practice guitar for experienced musicians
+• Works well as a practice guitar for experienced players

 The cons of the S35 guitar include: